zakuArbor/blog/_posts/programming/2021-07-15-bloadmap-gcc-alt.md

 categories: [programming, c/c++]
 ---

+**Edit: This has not been tested and is merely a suggestion to myself (i.e. I use my blog as my notes).
+Take my words as a grain of salt)**

 For context, xlC is IBM's C++ compiler that is used to optimize C/C++ applications on IBM's supported environments and is out of reach from the hands of the average developer. xlC compiler is typically only used on AIX systems or on mainframes running z/OS or Linux on Power.